![]() | ![]() | ![]() | ![]() |

 as an opportunity to learn programming for the first time.

-Many of the assignments can be done on Linux systems, which you will have ready-access to.
+Many of the assignments can be done on the OSU Linux systems, which you will have ready-access to.

-It would be good if you already know how to use the Linux command line and know at least one
+It would be good if you already know how to use the Linux command line and tools such as:

 ls, mv, cp, mkdir, cd, pwd, rm, echo, gcc/g++, and diversion to a file.

-This class does a lot of graphing performance data.
+This class does a lot of graphing of performance data.

 You will need access to a program that will let you enter data into a